Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "I can see the merit in that suggestion," Tran agreed.
 "The more of you there are, the more it will cost us to aid the Ten’Gewek."

 "Why not tie it to infant mortality rate?"
 Julian suggested.
-"If you can guarantee, say… four generations at a mortality rate better than fifty percent?"
+"If you can guarantee, say... four generations at a mortality rate better than fifty percent?"

 "Julian?"
 Yan asked.
 The four huddled, speaking quietly in the native language while Julian translated and made sure they understood what was being proposed.
 Some sort of significant Look was exchanged.
 The big Human reached toward the table and pressed the button activating their muting field.